TheAcharya/MarkerData-Website/docs/README.md

 ## Support

-Technical support questions are best asked in the Discussions.
+Technical support questions are best asked in the [Discussions](https://github.com/TheAcharya/MarkerData/discussions){target=“_blank”}.

-For bug reports, feature requests and other suggestions you can create a new issue to discuss.
+For bug reports, feature requests and other suggestions you can create a new [issue](https://github.com/TheAcharya/MarkerData/issues){target=“_blank”} to discuss.